haunt98/posts-go/posts/2025-12-30-ticket-system.md

 Ticket system is a system which allows user to submit some kind of action, then system saves it as a ticket.
 Ticket later can be approve, reject by people or auto.

-Ticket system is very polular in domains which require Customer Service (CS) to help user.
-For example, to allow user submit identity infomartion for Electronic Know Your Customer (EKYC).
+Ticket system is very popular in domains which require Customer Service (CS) to help user.
+For example, to allow user submit identity information for Electronic Know Your Customer (EKYC).

 This servers as a checklist for future me to speed run building a new ticket system from scratch.